Skip to main content

 We need to install a few things in order to get started with packaging:

-• git is used for version control of the solus sources
+• git is used for version control of the Solus sources

 • github-cli is used to make working with GitHub easier